Sebas1705/parking-mpi/parking2/README.md

-# Parking v2
+# Parking v3

-Like parking v1 but there are a new type of vehicle, the truck that use two continuos places
+Like parking v2 but you can input a number of floors apart from places.